Australia police charge man in Cleo Smith abduction | DW | 04.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A day earlier, police announced that the four-year-old girl Cleo had been found "alive and well," prompting nationwide relief.
+A day earlier, police announced that the 4-year-old girl Cleo had been found "alive and well," prompting nationwide relief.

-Police on Thursday charged a 36-year-old man with the abduction of a four-year-old Australian girl.
+Police on Thursday charged a 36-year-old man with the abduction of a 4-year-old Australian girl.

 The same day, police arrested the man.
 He appeared in Carnarvon Magistrate's Court on Thursday.

-Police confirmed the suspect was charged with various offences, including one count of forcibly taking a child under 16.
+Police confirmed the suspect was charged with various offenses, including one count of forcibly taking a child under 16.

 He was not required to enter a plea and was remanded in custody until December 6 when he will next appear before court.